alexs20/SimpleSecretStorage/README.md

 The main idea of this project is to create a very simple passwords storage with a flexible data structure where user can define and store passwords or even credit cards using its own fields.
 Implementation should follow the minimalistic approach keeping the code simple and trying to avoid unnecessary features.

-Compiled application is currently available via Google Play: https://play.google.com/store/apps/details?id=com.wolandsoft.sss
+Compiled application is currently available on [Google Play](https://play.google.com/store/apps/details?id=com.wolandsoft.sss)

-Latest beta versions (if any) can be accessible by subscribing to the testing channel: https://play.google.com/apps/testing/com.wolandsoft.sss
+Latest beta versions (if any) can be accessible by subscribing to the [Testing Channel](https://play.google.com/apps/testing/com.wolandsoft.sss)

 The same binaries also available in Releases section.